 The temperature may be set too low.
-Adjust the setting to $35.0^{\circ}F$ (2.0°C) for refrigerators or -4.0°F (-20.0°C) for freezers.
+Adjust the setting to 35.0° F (2.0°C) for refrigerators or -4.0°F (-20.0°C) for freezers.

 The placement of food items in the cabinet may be obstructing circulation of refrigerated air.
 This creates uneven temperature in the cabinet with pockets of very cold air that may cause items to frost or freeze over.
-Food items must not touch the wall or floors of the cabinet and stay within the boundaries of the shelf to prevent blockage of air flow.
+Food items must not touch the wall or floors of the cabinet and stay within the boundaries of the food pan to prevent blockage of air flow.